-Attorneys Jeff Schmitt and David Zobel Argue Successfully Before Missouri Supreme Court
+Attorney Jeff Schmitt Argues Successfully Before Missouri Supreme Court

 3.4.14

-Jeffrey R. Schmitt and David A. Zobel, attorneys with Danna McKitrick, P.C., have successfully argued Naylor Senior Citizens Housing, LP, et al. v.
+Jeffrey R. Schmitt, litigation attorney with Danna McKitrick, P.C., successfully argued Naylor Senior Citizens Housing, LP, et al. v.
 Sides Construction Company, Inc., et al. before the Missouri Supreme Court.
 The case addressed Missouri law’s requirement that businesses have legal counsel representing them in lawsuits filed in the state’s courts.

 Arguments were heard in November 2013, and on February 25, 2014, the Missouri Supreme Court released their opinion.
-The Court affirmed the trial court’s dismissal of the partnerships’ lawsuit, agreeing with Schmitt and Zobel’s argument that a corporate entity must be represented by a licensed attorney to file a lawsuit in Missouri.
+The Court affirmed the trial court’s dismissal of the partnerships’ lawsuit, agreeing with Schmitt's argument that a corporate entity must be represented by a licensed attorney to file a lawsuit in Missouri.
 The opinion clarifies and reinforces other prior decisions by Missouri appellate courts.

 According to the Supreme Court, because the lawsuit was filed by a non-lawyer, the claims were subject to dismissal.
 Non-lawyers may represent themselves in court, but they may not represent businesses or other individuals.
 The Court further clarified that allowing non-lawyers to file lawsuits on behalf of anyone or anything besides themselves would be permitting the unauthorized practice of law.